-Learn more about Payment and Invoice Integration for CSP Automated Billing.
+Learn more about Payment and Invoice Integration for MSP Automated Billing.

 Provisioning and order placement are critical aspects of license and service delivery.
 Errors in provisioning and activation can lead to mistakes hampering the overall customer experience and customer satisfaction.
 By integrating the billing solution with the provisioning mechanism (either through a provider such as Microsoft Partner Center, a distributor, or internal provisioning systems), businesses can ensure efficient management of complex provisioning, timely execution of tasks by all stakeholders, billing schedule setup, data validation against contracts, timely delivery, and effective management of customer invoices.

-As a Microsoft CSP or MSP partner, how does an integrated subscription billing platform benefit your business?
+As a Microsoft CSP or MSP partner, how does an integrated subscription billing solution benefit your business?

 - Streamlines your payment operations: Integrating your payment and billing systems can reduce delays in cash flow, thus putting more money into your business.
 While “traditional” or manual accounting is time-consuming and prone to errors, integrated billing solutions ensure that transactional data is automatically entered and applied to the accounting system, thus reducing human errors and improving the efficiency of your business.

 - Improves the customer experience (CX): With customer metrics like churn and retention rates, the importance of customer experience is always amplified in any SaaS-driven business.
-A subscription billing platform can help you deliver an exceptional customer experience.
-For instance, for a recurring payment-based system, providing multiple modes of payment, multi-currency payments, accurate tax calculations in invoices are ways of winning the customers’ loyalty.
+Subscription billing software can help you deliver an exceptional customer experience.
+For instance, for a recurring payment-based system, providing multiple modes of payment, multi-currency payments, and accurate tax calculations in invoices are ways of winning the customers’ loyalty.

 - Eliminates billing-related wastes: Does your subscription-based business lose revenues due to subscriber cancellations, failed online payments, or poor CX?
-An integrated subscription billing platform can reduce revenue leakages.
+An integrated subscription billing application can reduce revenue leakages.